humanmade/h2-block-theme/readme.txt

 == Description ==

-Block theme version of H2
+Block theme version of H2, the Human Made internal communication site, which was origin itself originally inspired by Automattic's P2.

 == Changelog ==